sadit/SnowballStemmer.jl/README.md

 ===============

-The SnowballStemmer.jl package extracts the stemmer functionality of the `TextAnalysis.jl`.

-The idea is to provide a simpler interface to stemming without forcing your programs to follow the interfaces of `TextAnalysis.jl`, which is a great package but sometimes the text-modeling should be different.
+The SnowballStemmer.jl package extracts the stemmer functionality of the `TextAnalysis.jl` package.
+The idea is to expose the stemming functions without forcing your programs to follow the interfaces of `TextAnalysis.jl`.

 # Installation